mlvinb/mlvinb/README.md

 - 🌱 I’m currently learning `Python`

-- ❤️ I love to draw, `code`, 3D modeling and to learn new things
+- ❤️ I love to design, `code`, 3D modeling and to learn new things